-Behavior and personality traits in adults are just extensions to the childhood experiences we obtained.
-The way we manage and express our stress responses as an adult, will often be acknowledged by our children, despite how much we may try to hide our situations and emotions away from them in order to protect.
+Behaviour and personality traits in adults are just extensions to the childhood experiences we obtained.
+The way we manage and express our stress responses as an adult will often be acknowledged by our children, despite how much we may try to hide our situations and emotions away from them to protect.
 Many people may dismiss these related issues and any consequences stress may have on our offspring by thinking 'they are just kids.'
 In fact, it is these experiences within their early development that shape all aspects of our children within their future self.

-By experiencing our parents reactions towards stress, 'learnt behaviors' are unconsciously formed within their early development and will add towards the key traits built, related to their responses to stress and all other areas.
+By experiencing our parent's reactions towards stress, 'learnt behaviours' are unconsciously formed within their early development and will add towards the key traits built, related to their responses to stress and all other areas.

 How we, as adults, relate to stress.

 Life can be stressful for all, albeit, some more than others.
-Within our childhood, we would have started to adapt many traits which greatly results in the outcome today, in adulthood, in how we are able to manage our stress levels.
+Within our childhood, we would have started to adapt many traits which greatly results in the outcome today, in adulthood, in how we can manage our stress levels.
 People will either have a high, moderate or low level of experience stress.
 While it is important to take steps to reduce and eliminate day-to-day stresses, no one can avoid ‘stress’ entirely.
-Therefore, to benefit our-self today and everyday forward, it is better to gain an understanding of how to stay calm through stressful situations, or even to prevent the extent of stress we will experience tomorrow and everyday forward and how to keep our brains and bodies from being subjected to the harmful effects of stress.
+Therefore, to benefit our-self today and every day forward, it is better to gain an understanding of how to stay calm through stressful situations, or even to prevent the extent of stress we will experience tomorrow and every day forward and how to keep our brains and bodies from being subjected to the harmful effects of stress.
 If you're struggling with ways to cope on a daily basis, it might be causing serious harm to your health.

 Not all stress is bad.

-In fact, some stress heightens our senses, helping us to avoid accidents, power through unexpected deadlines, dealing with difficult situations by being able to keep a clear-mind.
+In fact, some stress heightens our senses, helping us to avoid accidents, power through unexpected deadlines, dealing with difficult situations by being able to keep a clear mind.
 This is known as our "fight-or-flight" response.
 This is a natural process our brain responses trigger, in times of any duress.
 For instance; you question yourself about receiving counselling.
 In your fight response, you look for a counsellor and start the process of attending therapy.
 In your flight response, you will dismiss the idea and carry on as you are.
-Stress is only ever beneficial to us, if it is short lived and all functioning's return to their natural state shortly the situation your difficult situation has passed.
+Stress is only ever beneficial to us if it is short-lived and all functioning's return to their natural state shortly the situation your difficult situation has passed.
 You should find that any of your symptoms related to stress have gone.
-If you can still related to any areas related below, than it may be a case you are still experiencing stress related issues.
+If you can still related to any areas related below, then it may be a case that you are still experiencing stress-related issues.

 When stress becomes unhealthy?

 Long term effects of stress can create various mental and physical implications.
-Stress causes our heart to beat faster, more forcefully and therefore, results in the need to pump more blood around our bodies,.
-This has a negative effect on our cardiovascular systems.
+Stress causes our heart to beat faster, more forcefully and therefore, results in the need to pump more blood around our bodies.
+This harms our cardiovascular systems.
 Long term stress can result in increased heart rate, damaged blood vessels, high blood pressure, and increase in serum in our cholesterol levels.
 All of which, lead to an increased risk of cardiovascular disease.
-It can also increase the chances of us developing mental health issues, experiencing fertility difficulties, weakening our immune systems and various other problems, not to mention the implications it could possibly have on our mental and physical health and overall well-being.
+It can also increase the chances of us developing mental health issues, experiencing fertility difficulties, weakening our immune systems and various other problems, not to mention the implications it could, possibly, have on our mental and physical health and overall well-being.

 Food for thought.
 Ask yourself now, as honestly as possible.
 'If you are stressed, how does it affect your mood, your behaviour, your children's/family's moods, your job and/or your ability to carry out simple daily tasks?'
 Counselling has so many benefits, stress relief is just one.

 Stress can affect how you feel emotionally, mentally and physically.
-The issue’s you experience may, more than likely, differ than that of another you know who is also experiencing difficulties relating to stress.
+The issue’s you experience may, more than likely will differ than that of another you know who is also experiencing difficulties relating to stress.

 Some examples of STRESS indicators/symptoms are: